cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 of arbitrary length, the KDFs used in this document have a simpler form, with fixed output lengths:

 - `Nout`: The length in bytes of an output from this KDF.
+Where it is necessary to distinguish it from the output length of other components (such as the `PRG`), it is written `KDF.Nout`.
 - `KDF(input) -> output`: Produce a byte string of length `Nout` from an input byte string.